-B. Standards of Conduct
+Standards of Conduct

-- a.
-All students are prohibited from the abuse of alcohol and the unlawful manufacture, distribution, possession or use of illicit drugs or alcoholic beverages on University property or as part of any University activity, both on and off campus. - i.
-All Notre Dame of Maryland University students and employees are required to comply with the University's Substance Abuse Policy.
-Sanctions levied against a student, faculty or staff who violates the Standards of Conduct are included under the section entitled Sanctions.
-For students, violations will be subject to adjudication by the student conduct system and/or appropriate law enforcement officials.
-For employees, violations are subject to disciplinary action, up to and including immediate dismissal, or a requirement to successfully complete drug or alcohol abuse counseling or rehabilitation as a condition of continued employment.
-Criminal or civil action does not preclude campus action. - ii.
-This policy covers the following substances: - 1. alcoholic beverages of any kind (alcohol means ethyl alcohol or ethanol) - 2. controlled or illegal drugs or substances, which include all forms of narcotics, hallucinogens, depressants, stimulants, and designer drugs whose use, possession, transfer, sale, manufacture, distribution, and dispensation are restricted or prohibited by law. - 3.
-Alcohol abuse is the singular or repeated use of alcohol that violates local, state, or federal law or University policy a.
-Alcohol and Illegal Drugs-Students
+- 1. All students are prohibited from the abuse of alcohol unlawful manufacture, distribution, possession or use of illicit drugs, alcoholic beverages, or any drugs of abuse on University property or as part of any University/School activity, both on and off campus. - 2.
+All School of Pharmacy students are required to comply with the School's Substance Abuse Policy.
+The School's policy was developed utilizing the University policy as a foundation and added elements that are specific to pharmacy students.
+Students who violate this policy will be subject to adjudication by the School and/or appropriate law enforcement officials.
+Criminal or civil action does not preclude campus action and campus action does not preclude criminal or civil action.
+Participation in Pharmacist Education & Advocacy Council (PEAC) does not make the chemically-impaired student immune to legal proceedings for criminal acts involving drug misuse, or illegal use. - 3.
+Students must be mentally and physically fit to learn at all times.
+Reporting to work, class or other official University or School activity while impaired by drugs or alcohol is a violation of this policy and shall subject the student to the appropriate disciplinary and/or rehabilitative action. - 4.
+This policy covers the following substances: - alcoholic beverages of any kind (alcohol means ethyl alcohol or ethanol) - controlled and illegal drugs or substances, which include all forms of narcotics, hallucinogens, depressants, stimulants and designer drugs whose use, possession, transfer, sale, manufacture, distribution and dispensation are restricted or prohibited by law. - Abuse of any pharmacologically active substance

+Alcohol abuse is the singular or repeated use of alcohol that violates local, state or federal law or University/School policy.